Kyle Troup: 2024: second major championship

 On February 4, 2024, Troup won his eleventh PBA Tour title and second major at the U.S. Open.
 Qualifying as the #3 seed, he defeated three previous U.S. Open champions on his way to the title.
 In his first match, he knocked off #4 seed E. J. Tackett, then defeated Jason Belmonte in the semifinal match.
 Against top seed Anthony Simonsen, Troup rolled to a 223–181 victory, donning his first-ever green jacket to go with the $100,000 top prize.

 On February 24, Troup won his second title of the 2024 season and 12th title overall at the Just Bare PBA Indiana Classic.
 For the second time this season, Troup climbed from the #3 seed to the title match, this time defeating E. J. Tackett in the championship match.
 In the 2024 season, Troup finished sixth in Tour points and cashed $199,615.

 On December 10, Troup was awarded the PBA's Tony Reyes Community Service Award, an annual award given since 2013 that "recognizes a current PBA member who exemplifies extraordinary community service, charitable or educational contributions over the course of a PBA season."
 Troup was honored because of his annual holiday charity tournament that he organized in 2022.
 The tournament has grown every year and has raised nearly $40,000 to give Christmas presents to needy children in Troup's native North Carolina.

+2025

+Troup had 13 cashes and made 8 match play rounds in 2025, but did not win a title.
+He cashed $101,100 for the year.

+Troup ranked #16 on the PBA's 2025 "Best 25 PBA Players of the Last 25 Seasons" list.
+The ranking was based on a points system that took into account standard titles, major titles, top-five finishes and Player of the Year awards.